Diminished Value Claims: Missouri

 Missouri Diminished Value Law

 Missouri is a diminished value state.
-You’re legally entitled to the cost of repairs, loss of use, and diminished value compensation to cover the difference between the market value of the vehicle before the damage and its lower value after the repairs.
+You're legally entitled to the cost of repairs, loss of use, and compensation to cover the difference between your vehicle's market value before the damage and its lower value after the repairs.

 Rook v.
 John F. Oliver Trucking Co., S.W.2d 200 (Mo.
 App.
 1977)

-Allowable are the cost of repairs and the difference between the market value of the car before the collision and its value after the repairs.
-It would not constitute a double recovery for such a person to recover both for the cost of repairing the car and for the difference between the market values of the car before the collision and after the repairs.
+This case is vital when discussing Missouri's diminished value law.
+This case ruled that allowable are the cost of repairs and the difference between the car's market value before the collision and its value after the repairs.
+It would not constitute a double recovery for such a person to recover both for the cost of repairing the car and for the difference between the market values of the vehicle before the collision and after the repairs.

 How to File a Diminished Value Claim in Missouri

-The best way to prove your claim is to hire licensed, highly qualified, competent, and independent diminished value experts.
-The better the appraisal, the better the chance of the insurance company accepting the appraisal and paying the claim faster and for more money.
+What’s the best way to prove your claim?
+Hire licensed, highly qualified, competent, and independent diminished value experts.
+The better the appraisal, the better the chance of the insurance company accepting it and paying the claim faster and for more money.

 To receive the highest settlement, submit as much supporting documentation as possible and negotiate until the adjuster makes their final offer.

-We can assist you with your diminished value claim in Missouri.
-If you have any questions, please call us at (850) 201-1950 or submit a request for a free estimate.
+DVCHECK can assist you with your diminished value claim in Missouri.
+Have questions?
+Ready to get started?
+Call us at (850) 201-1950.
+Submit a request for your free estimate below.